 - Lack of specialization: Major platforms reach everyone, which means they market to the masses.
 If you have a specific app for a defined niche, a big network cannot do the trick.

-- Too much to chose from: Large networks offer a lot of options, sometimes, too much.
+- Too much to choose from: Large networks offer a lot of options, sometimes, too many.
 This can be overwhelming for startups.